 Optional occurrence: if dfdl:emptyValueDelimiterPolicy is applicable and is not 'none', then an item is added to the Infoset, otherwise nothing is added to the Infoset.

-.
+For both required and optional occurrences, the parser, by recursive descent, may create the Infoset item and a single child Infoset item.
 This can occur when:

 the first child element of the complex type is a required simple element, then an empty string (type xs:string), empty hexBinary (type xs:hexBinary), or default value will also be added to the Infoset.